How Your Voice Can Break a Wine Glass

 Singing Opera is Not a Requirement For Breaking A Glass

 Now that you have heard one of the greatest voices of all time provided by the above video, you can appreciate on some level the acoustical properties of the singing voice.
-These very properties are exactly what are needed to shatter a glass.
+These very properties are exactly what is needed to shatter a glass.
 But not any glass.

 The finer the crystal, the greater the resonating factors.
 This makes it possible for the high pitched singer to match the vibrations of the glass.